 \section{Abstract}

 Persistence diagrams are objects that play a central role in topological data analysis.
 In the present article, we investigate the local and global geometric properties of spaces of persistence diagrams.
 In order to do this, we construct a family of functors $\DD_p$, $1\leq p \leq\infty$, that assign, to each metric pair $(X,A)$, a pointed metric space $\DD_p(X,A)$.
 Moreover, we show that $\DD_{\infty}$ is sequentially continuous with respect to the Gromov--Hausdorff convergence of metric pairs, and we prove that $\DD_p$ preserves several useful metric properties, such as completeness and separability, for $p \in [1,\infty)$, and geodesicity and non-negative curvature in the sense of Alexandrov, for $p=2$.
+For the latter case, we describe the metric of the space of directions at the empty diagram.
 We also show that the Fr\'echet mean set of a Borel probability measure on $\DD_p(X,A)$, $1\leq p \leq\infty$, with finite second moment and compact support is non-empty.
-As an application of our geometric framework, we prove that the space of Euclidean persistence diagrams, $\DD_2(\R^{2n},\Delta_n)$, has infinite covering, Hausdorff, and asymptotic dimensions.
+As an application of our geometric framework, we prove that the space of Euclidean persistence diagrams, $\DD_{p}(\R^{2n},\Delta_n)$, $1\leq n$ and $1\leq p<\infty$, has infinite covering, Hausdorff, asymptotic, Assouad, and Assouad--Nagata dimensions.